izgzhen/iris-coq/README.txt

   * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare triples

-  The development uses ModuRes, a Coq library in by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference) and prove some of the standard separation logic rules.
+  The development uses ModuRes, a Coq library by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference) and prove some of the standard separation logic rules.
 It is located in the lib/ subdirectory.

 REQUIREMENTS